-The board and the managers believe that for EWI to gain access to early-stage immature entrepreneurial companies, it must have the flexibility to invest across private and listed companies.
-The rationale is that technological advances have lowered the initial capital requirement needed to establish and scale many companies.
+The board and the managers believe that for EWI to gain access to the most exciting immature entrepreneurial companies, it must have the flexibility to invest across private and listed companies.
+The reason being that technological advances have lowered the initial capital requirement needed to establish and scale many companies.

-The quantum of funding available to early-stage private companies is considerable.
+The quantum of funding available to promising private companies is considerable.
 Entrepreneurs may never need to turn to public markets for growth capital, instead choosing to use an IPO as a means to provide liquidity for backers once the business is large and mature.